mmore500/waves/blog/_posts/2021-08-20-mabe2-planning.md

 The documentation also offers step-by-step installation and quickstart guides so users can quickly familiarize themselves with the fundamentals of running a MABE2 experiment.
 In addition to these basics, we dive deeper into the inner workings of MABE2 by documenting:

 * :dart: the source folder (which includes modules, tools for analysis, the MABE core, and MABE dependencies)
-* :jigsaw: the individual types of modules
+* 🧩 the individual types of modules
 * :chart_with_upwards_trend: various evaluator types
 * :card_index_dividers: the `TraitInfo` object

 Because MABE2 is still under active development there are some features whose implementation has yet to be finalized, meaning that for the time being, they have been left out of the documentation.
-In particular we did not document :dna: genomes, 	:brain: brains, or :globe_with_meridians: worlds.
+In particular we did not document 🧬 genomes, 🧠 brains, or :globe_with_meridians: worlds.

 ​If you're curious to learn more, you can check out a live version of the documentation [here](https://mabe2.readthedocs.io/en/latest/).

 <br/>

-## :test_tube: Testing
+## 🧪 Testing
 ### The Beginning
 Many large projects contain complex webs of dependencies, which are files that rely on other files.
 This is the case with MABE2.
 Dependencies make deciding where to start testing difficult.
 You need to be sure that the code you are testing does not rely on any untested files, since they could contain unknown bugs which may lead to errors in your current code.
 To avoid potential errors from untested dependencies, our mentor Austin suggested that we use a "bottom up"  method by starting with code that had no dependencies and working our way up to those with more.